Eloy Jiménez Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 16th-ranked team ERA among all league pitching staffs (4.22).
+- The pitching staff for the Marlins has a collective 9.6 K/9 to pace the league.

-- His most recent appearance came on Saturday against the Oakland Athletics, when the righty went five scoreless innings while allowing four hits.
+- The Marlins have a 4.19 team ERA that ranks 15th among all league pitching staffs.

-- The 20-year-old has an ERA of 2.25, with 9 strikeouts per nine innings, in five games this season.
-Opponents have a .193 batting average against him.
+- In his last appearance on Sunday against the Oakland Athletics, the right-hander went seven innings, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.